 Supporting Companies with Shared Values

-With that in mind, below is a list of some of the things that I’ve done and suppliers I’ve used to help Cultivating Capital be more sustainable:
+With that in mind, below is a list of some of the things that I’ve done and suppliers I’ve used to help Cultivating Capital implement sustainable business practices:

-- Business Insurance: Avail Insurance, a local Certified Green Business based in Berkeley.
+- Business Insurance: Avail Insurance, a local Certified Green Business.

 - Office Space: Cultivating Capital is based at the Hub, a progressive co-working space that attracts people working on “solutions for a better world.”
-The Hub is located in the David Brower Center, a LEED certified building in Berkeley and itself a Certified Green Business in Alameda County.
+The Hub is a Certified B Corp located in the David Brower Center, a LEED certified building in Berkeley and itself a Certified Green Business in Alameda County.

 - Transportation: With the excellent public transit system that we have in the Bay Area, I rarely drive anymore.
 BART can usually get me anywhere I need to go.
 In addition to reducing emissions and avoiding the traffic congestion on Bay Area freeways, there’s the added benefit of being able to use the time in transit productively to get work done.